tinyerp/erppeek/docs/api.rst

 The :class:`Client` object provides thin wrappers around XML-RPC services and their methods.
-Additional helpers are provided to explore the models and list or install OpenERP addons.
+Additional helpers are provided to explore the models and list or install Odoo add-ons.

 .. autoclass:: Client